-By doing so we're not only helping developers to grasp the concept of getting the relevant price but also solving a UX task of telling users about "happy hours."
+By doing so we're not only helping developers to grasp the concept of getting the relevant price, but also solving a UX task of telling users about 'happy hours'.

-As an alternative, we could split endpoints: one for searching, and one for obtaining offers.
-This second endpoint would only be needed to actualize prices if needed.
+As an alternative, we could split endpoints: one for searching, another one for obtaining offers.
+This second endpoint would only be needed to actualize prices in the specified places.